Choristella tenera: Description

 The maximum recorded shell length is 10.5 mm.
 The thin shell is fragile and has a smooth surface.
 It has a heliciform shape, with a low spire and a very large, ventricose body whorl.
 The shell contains four to five, very convex and evenly rounded whorls.
 The apical whorl is small, spiral, obliquely upturned and incurved, but not prominent.
 The suture is deeply impressed.
 The whorls are largely in contact and united well together, though the periostraca is continuous between them.
 The large aperture forms more than a half-circle.
-The outer sideof the aperture is well rounded, the columella margin nearly straight.
+The outer side of the aperture is well rounded, the columella margin nearly straight.
 The sharp lip is continuous all around, raised up and with the edge slightly everted in the umbilical region, so as to partially conceal the umbilicus, which is rather large and deep, nearly circular within.
 The thin operculum is horny, pale yellow, round-ovate, spiral, with two to three rapidly enlarging whorls, the nucleus excentric.